vinfreecs/genga/docs/Setup.rst

 	make SM=xx

-into a terminal, where :literal:`xx` corresponds to the compute capability of the GPU.
+into a terminal, where :literal:`xx` corresponds to the compute capability of the GPU (NVIDIA) or the target ID (AMD).

 Use e.g. 'make SM=60' for compute capability of 6.0, or 'make SM=65' for compute capability of 6.5.